-We are looking forward to informing you about our software for simulating semiconductor heterostructures grown by epitaxy.
+We are looking forward to informing you at out booth at the industry exhibition about our software for simulating nitride semiconductor heterostructures.

-We are looking forward to informing you about our nextnano software for simulating semiconductor nanodevices.
+Thomas Grange is looking forward to informing you about our nextnano.QCL software for simulating Quantum Cascade Lasers.

 You can now directly download our tutorial input files.